 The Turquoise Trail encompasses 15,000 square miles and is located in the heart of central New Mexico.
 We link Albuquerque and Santa Fe and sit at our highest peak at 10,600 feet (Sandia Crest) overlooking Albuquerque and the Rio Grande Valley.

-Our name comes from the blue-green turquoise first mined by the early Pueblo people, an agrarian based society dwelling along the Rio Grande as early as 900 A.D., The stone has become nationally recognized as a precious stone to be set in silver and gold.
+Our name comes from the blue-green turquoise first mined by the early Pueblo people, an agrarian based society dwelling along the Rio Grande as early as 900 A.D.
+The stone has become nationally recognized as a precious stone to be set in silver and gold.
 The Spanish arrived here as early as the 1500s.
 Francisco Vazquez de Coronado was the first of many explorers in New Mexico.
-Missionaries.
-Spanish settlers and Anglo-Americans all followed and joined the native American Indians already here.
+Missionaries, Spanish settlers and Anglo-Americans all followed and joined the native American Indians already here.
 Today the National Scenic Byway is home to many modern day settlers and host to tens of thousands of visitors a year!

 Share The History

-The Turquoise Trail is synonymous with Native American spirituality, Spanish explorers, adventurous mining, and brave pioneers.
+The Turquoise Trail is synonymous with Native American lifeways, Spanish explorers and settlers, adventurous mining, and brave pioneers.
 A major Western gold rush occurred here around 1825, years before the California Gold Rush.
-But Cerrillos, (the little hills) was coveted long before the search for Gold for its rich deposits of turquoise, as well as lead ores, used to glaze and decorate traditional Rio Grande pottery.
-The Cerrillos hills represents three cultures and the longest intact record of historic stone maul and pick and shovel mining in the Southwest.
-Golden grew into a substantial town virtually overnight in the early to mid-1800s and received its name from its placer gold deposits.
-The area was originally two smaller towns named El Real de San Francisco and Puerto.
+But Cerrillos, (the little hills) was coveted long before the search for gold for its rich deposits of turquoise, as well as lead ores, used to glaze and decorate traditional Rio Grande pottery.
+The Cerrillos hills encompasses three cultures and the longest intact record of historic stone maul and pick and shovel mining in the Southwest.
+Golden rapidly grew into a substantial town in the early to mid-1800s and received its name from the discovery of its placer gold deposits in 1840.The area was originally two smaller settlements named El Real de San Francisco and Puerto.
 Madrid was mined by squatters in the early 1800s and later became a substantial company-owned coal mining town, with a population of over 3,000 (some say it may have been as high as 4,000 residents).
 And there is much more to know and tell…

 Here’s a brief overview and history of the cities of The Turquoise Trail: